 All evaluations are administered online through Intern Placement Tracking program (IPT).
-Field supervisors will be given a log-in from the field office and will sit with their intern to complete the form.
+Field Instructors will be given a log-in from the Field Office and will collaborate with their intern to complete the form.
 Please save often so that it does not get lost.
-When complete, save it, print a copy for the supervisor and the student's records, and email the student's faculty liaison to let them know it is compete.
+When complete, save it, print a copy for the Field Instructor and the Student's records, and email the Student's Faculty Liaison to let them know it is compete.

-Note: The student should come prepared with behavioral examples of their performance to the meeting with the supervisor.
-The student and supervisor are to complete the evaluation together.
+Note: The Student should come prepared with behavioral examples of their performance to the meeting with the Field Instructor.
+The Student and Field Instructor are to complete the evaluation together.